PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 Now it's time to set up the project.

 1. Open the project.
-    - Open the folder you cloned the repository into in a step further up *or*
+    - Open the folder you cloned the repository into at the top of this page.
+    *or*
     - Clone the repository as a new project
 2. Once loaded, Visual Studio will inform you that CMake generation has failed.
 Click on manage configurations in the drop-down list, which you can find more about [here](https://learn.microsoft.com/en-us/cpp/build/customize-cmake-settings).